Prof. Hugh Hansen – Director

 Nick Bartelt – Senior Fellow

-Nick Bartelt is a Research & Conference Fellow at the Fordham IP Institute where his work focuses on researching IP law and policy, with a focus on copyright.
+Nick Bartelt is a Senior Fellow at the Fordham IP Institute where his work focuses on researching IP law and policy, with a focus on copyright.
 In this role, he has assisted in organizing the annual Fordham IP Conference, and participated as a moderator of copyright sessions.
 In addition, Nick contributed research and editorial work to an amicus brief and a number of academic publications.
 As a teaching assistant, he developed curriculum for and taught EU IP and Advanced Copyright courses.
 While at Fordham Law, Nick served as Symposium Editor for the Fordham International Law Journal and as an Associate Editor on the Fordham Moot Court Board.
 Nick holds a JD from Fordham University School of Law and a BA in English from Roosevelt University.

 Magdalena Berger – Senior Fellow